SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 To see detailed information about the measured values, hover over the chart.
 A tooltip will be displayed with detailed information on the measurement next to your cursor (the tooltip will "snap" to the closest measurement).

-> **Info:** We recommend you to not have more than 20 series per measurement.
-Having too much series for a single measurement strongly decreases the performance of a single graph and makes it harder to review measurement values per series from within the Device Management application.
-For a more detailed data analysis, better use the data explorer feature in the Cockpit application.
+> **Info:** We recommend you to have max.
+20 series per measurement for optimal performance and readability of a single graph in Device Management (the graph displays all available series).
+If you need to display only a few series from the measurement, we advise you to use Data explorer in Cockpit where you can select series to be shown in the graph.

 **Time range and aggregation**